nvelden/geneviewer/README.md

 ## Example

-The below example demonstrates using **GCVieweR** to plot a gene cluster on a genomic sequence, using the start and stop positions of each gene.
+The below example demonstrates using **GCVieweR** to plot a gene cluster on a genomic sequence, using the start and end positions of each gene.
 The genes are grouped by class.
 Additional functions are used to include a title, labels, legend, and a scale bar.

 ``` r
 library(GCVieweR)